QuadSpinner/Gaea-Docs/source/Guide/2-Graph/3-Properties.md

 We have classified some nodes, such as @Erosion, @Fluvial, etc., as "Heavy" Nodes — meaning, they can take a long time to process and sometimes cannot be cancelled mid-process.
 Updating multiple settings on such a node can slow down or even freeze up the application.

 When you modify a Heavy Node, it will not update automatically.
 It will instead show an **Apply** button, which you can click when you have made your changes.
-If you move away from the node, or select another node, changes will be applied automatically, so you won’t lose any modifications.
+If you move away from the node, or select another node, changes will be applied automatically, so you won't lose any modifications.

 The **Apply** button has an **Auto Apply** toggle button next to it.
 When you turn on **Auto Apply**, that particular node will update automatically.